 As you can see, the SPs consider that the higher the altitude, the greater the complexity or risk.
 We not only evaluate the duration in time of the activities, we also consider other dimensions such as risk or complexity.

-Story Points are a relative unit of measurement that only makes sense when you have more than one request.
-Establishing that an ABC request, out of context, weighs 3SP, 5SP o 20SP does not make any sense.
-However, saying that ABC is 3SP and XYZ is 5SPtells us that Y is almost twice as much SP (effort + complexity + risk) as X.
+Story Points are a unit of relative measure that only makes sense when you have more than one request or requirement to analyze.
+Independently establish that an ABC requirement weighs or equals to 3SP, 5SP o 20SP does not make any sense.
+However, to say that the ABC application is 3SP and that the XYZ is 5SPThe XYZ approach tells us that XYZ involves almost twice as much effort, complexity and risk as ABC.

 Metrics for an agile team